soumiyajit/Kubernetes/1.Installation/basic_install.md

 **- Considerations:**

-- Installation guide for Ubuntu18.0
+- Installation guide for Ubuntu 18.04
 - Container Runtime used is docker
 - CNI used is calico
 - HW required is minimum 6GB RAM and 2 cores